-The 2018-19 UC mandatory systemwide Tuition and Student Services Fee levels have not been yet determined by the Regents.
-Levels shown for Tuition and Student Services Fees for 2018-19 are the amounts proposed by the University of California Office of the President.
-All figures may not be final; actual tuition, fees, and charges are subject to change by the Regents of the University of California or, as authorized, by the President of the University of California.
+All figures shown may not be final; actual tuition, fees, and charges are subject to change by the Regents of the University of California or, as authorized, by the President of the University of California and/or delegated to the UCI Chancellor.
 Accordingly, final approved levels and charges may differ from the amounts shown.

 Student fees shown are based on three quarters of attendance.

 The exact cost of attending UCI varies by program.
-Students in state supported professional programs including the Full-time M.B.A., J.D., M.D., Master's in Public Health, Master's in Public Policy, M.S. in Biomedical and Translational Sciences, M.S. in Biotechnology Management, M.S. in Engineering Management, M.S. in Genetic Counseling, M.S. in Nursing Science, Master of Urban and Regional Planning, and self-supporting professional programs including the Executive M.B.A., Health Care Executive M.B.A. and Fully-Employed M.B.A. programs, Master of Professional Accounting., Master of Finance, M.S.
-Business Analytics, M.A.S. in Criminology, Law and Society, Master of Legal and Forensic Psychology, Master of Embedded & Cyber Physical Systems, Master of Computer Science, Master of Human-Computer Interaction and Design, Master of Software Engineering, Master of Laws, M.S.
-Pharmacology, and Master of Conservation and Restoration Science should refer to the tuition and fee information posted on the University Registrar’s website.
+Students in state-supported professional programs including the Full-time M.B.A., J.D., M.D., Master of Public Health, Master of Public Policy, M.S.
+Biomedical and Translational Sciences, M.S.
+Biotechnology Management, M.S.
+Engineering Management, M.S.
+Genetic Counseling, Master's Entry Program in Nursing, Doctor of Pharmacy, Master of Urban and Regional Planning, and self-supporting professional programs including the Executive M.B.A. and Fully-Employed M.B.A. programs, Master of Professional Accounting., Master of Finance, M.S.
+Business Analytics, Master of Innovation and Entrepreneurship, M.A.S. in Criminology, Law and Society, Master of Legal and Forensic Psychology, Master of Embedded & Cyber Physical Systems, Master of Engineering, Master of English, Master of Computer Science, Master of Human-Computer Interaction and Design, Master of Software Engineering, Master of Data Science, Master of American Laws, M.S.
+Pharmacology, Master of Conservation and Restoration Science and Doctor of Nursing Practice should refer to the tuition and fee information posted on the University Registrar’s website.

 In addition to the AGS fee, M.B.A. and M.D. students pay annual supplement fees of $15.00 and $30.00 respectively that support their individual graduate students' association

-The mandatory campus-based fees listed above (Associated Students Fee, Student Center Fee, Bren Events Center Fee, Recreation Center Fee, Campus Spirit Fee, Measure S Fee, TGIF Fee, Anteater Express Fee, Club Sports Fee, SOAR Fee and Food Pantry Fee) include all currently approved fees.
+The mandatory campus-based fees listed above (Associated Students Fee, Student Center Fee, Student Center Continuation Fee, Bren Events Center Fee, Recreation Center Fee, Campus Spirit Fee, Measure S Fee, TGIF Fee, Anteater Express Fee, Club Sports Fee, SOAR Fee and Food Pantry Fee) include all currently approved fees.